Teenlife

 4. Think about recommendation letters

-Make a list of perspective letter writers and give them plenty of time to complete those letters.
-There is nothing teachers/counselors hate more than last minute recommendation requests.
+Make a list of prospective letter writers and give them plenty of time to complete those letters.
+There is nothing teachers/counselors hate more than last-minute recommendation requests.
 Give them time to write a good letter because these letters weigh heavy in the eyes of admissions officers.
 Make the requests as soon as you return to school.

 Completing these tasks each summer will guarantee you are prepared to hit the ground running senior year.
-Summers give you an opportunity to focus on key tasks and allow you time apart from your studies to get those tasks completed.
+Summers allow you to focus on key tasks and allow you time apart from your studies to get those tasks completed.

 Sign up for Free Tips and Guides direct to Your Inbox